6 Useful Things To Know About Traveling With Kids In Indonesia

 Making your experience with kids in Indonesia a memorable one

 It's interesting to look back and see how our kids enjoyed Indonesia.
 Our six month stay in Indonesia left an indelible mark in their memories.
-But even for families who can only do short trip, a vacation like that will certainly be influential in the lives of your kids.
+But even for families who can only do short trips, a vacation like that will certainly be influential in the lives of your kids.
 Traveling with kids in Indonesia is truly a wonderful bonding experience.

 Essentially, that is why we travel - to experience the world together as a family.
 All the months of planning and saving money for this trip have been worth it.
 I wouldn't trade that time spent with my family for anything.